srinivasangunasekaran/python-for-devops/Day-03/variables.md

 - Variable names should be descriptive and indicate their purpose.
 - Use lowercase letters and separate words with underscores (snake_case) for variable names.
+- Use uppercase letter for each word.
+Start the variable with lower case and the following word should start in uppercase.
+Ex: ec2InstanceName.
 - Avoid using reserved words (keywords) for variable names.
 - Choose meaningful names for variables.